-When you then log in to your account, you can see the credits you’ve earned over time, plus every shopping trip that was activated (even if it resulted in no purchase).
+When you then log in to your account, you can see your Shopping Credit balance, plus every shopping trip that was activated (even if it resulted in no purchase).

 One downside to Capital One Shopping is its limited withdrawal options (pictured below).
 What’s notably missing is Amazon, PayPal or a Visa gift card.
 Therefore, you’re somewhat limited here compared to other sites.

-On the plus side, you’re issued the gift card instantly, which you access when you sign in to Capital One Shopping website.
+The gift card is issued instantly and can access it when you sign in to the Capital One Shopping website.

 As its name suggests, Capital One Shopping’s price drop notification feature lets you know when an item goes down in price.